oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 ### Features
 1. Flexible creation – either via Dashboard or API
    - You can create the VA number either by OY!
 Dashboard or API.
 Don’t worry if you don’t have the resources to conduct API integration since you can still create VA number and receive payment from your customers through OY!
 Dashboard
 1. Support VA payments from multiple banks.
-Currently we support VA payments from 11 banks:
+Currently we support VA payments from 8 banks:
     1. Bank Central Asia (BCA)
     1. Bank Rakyat Indonesia (BRI)
     1. Bank Mandiri
     1. Bank Negara Indonesia (BNI)
     1. Bank CIMB & CIMB Syariah
     1. Bank BTPN Jenius
-    1. Bank Danamon
-    1. BII Maybank
-    1. Bank KEB Hana
     1. Bank Syariah Indonesia (BSI)
     1. Bank Permata & Permata Syariah
 1. Quick settlement for majority of the banks